 While all talk of suicide is serious, this scale often identifies risk in those that haven’t previously vocalized their thoughts of suicide.

 Therapy sessions and prescription medication – commonly antidepressants – are often the prescribed course of action to treat not only the thoughts of suicide but the root cause as well.
-In extreme cases, or in those that have displayed past intent to commit suicide, the therapist may recommend the patient seek treatment in a 24 hour care facility where they can better monitor mood and behavior patterns that the therapist himself can miss while outside of normal therapy sessions.
+In extreme cases, or in those that have displayed past intent to commit suicide, the therapist may recommend the patient seek treatment in a 24-hour care facility.
+This way they can better monitor mood and behavior patterns that the therapist can miss while outside of regular therapy sessions.

 Why Hire a Therapist?

-Due to the extreme nature of suicide, or any instance of self-harm, seeking help from a qualified therapist could be the difference between life and death.
-Suicidal thoughts are often the symptom of a much deeper issues and only a mental health professional can accurately assess the situation and deal with the root cause of the thoughts as well as the symptoms presented.
-In addition, suicidal thoughts aren’t something to be taken lightly and most that experience these thoughts will experience them again at some point in their lives.
+Due to the extreme nature of suicide, or any instance of self-harm, seeking help from a professional could make a huge difference in a person’s life.
+Suicidal thoughts are often the symptom of a much deeper issue and only a mental health professional can accurately assess the situation and deal with the root cause.
 The symptoms don’t often manifest themselves just once; it’s an ongoing struggle that needs professional guidance in order to accurately evaluate risk and deal with each occurrence as they come up.
 Find a caring therapist near you by searching the TherapyTribe Directory.

 What to Look for When Seeking Help

-When looking for help, it’s important to choose a therapist that you trust.
-In order to open up and accurately describe how you’re feeling, the causes of these feelings (if known) and any underlying mental health or stressors that could contribute it’s of the utmost importance.
+When looking for help, it’s important to choose a therapist that you can trust and connect with.
+In order to open up and accurately describe how you’re feeling, the causes of these feelings (if known) and any underlying mental health issues or stressors that could contribute is of the utmost importance.
 Most therapists have experience with depression and are well-versed in dealing with suicidal patients.